petzsch/petzsch.github.io/content/page/about.md

 Keybase: [petzsch](https://keybase.io/petzsch)

-This website and the associated services are solely for private/non-commercial use.

 ### About me

-My name is Markus Petzsch.
-I am a [DevOps Engineer at Sternico GmbH.](https://sternico.com) I work on all sorts of awesome projects and want to blog here about some cool technologies that I came across during my work.
+My name is Georg **Markus** Petzsch.
+I am a [DevOps Engineer at Sternico GmbH.](https://sternico.com) and Freelance IT Consultant helping business to accept Bitcoin.
+I work on all sorts of awesome projects and want to blog here about some cool technologies that I came across during my work.

 My favorite topics as of the time of writing this are: